SAP-samples/integrated-business-planning-excel-add-in-templates/README.md

 The best practices templates are not meant for production use.
 They are meant as an inspiration and as a stepping stone to get you started.

 ## License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [License](/LICENSE) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [License](/LICENSE) file.